 • The NFPA diamond is designed to give general hazard information for chemicals.
+Click on the hazards/colors for the specific hazards represented by the numbers.

 Red: Fire Hazard

 - 0 Will not burn - 1 Must be preheated for ignition; flashpoint above 200°F (93°C) - 2 Must be moderately heated for ignition, flashpoint above 100°F (38°C) - 3 Ignition may occur under most ambient conditions, flashpoint below 100°F (38°C) - 4 Extremely flammable and will readily disperse through air under standard conditions, flashpoint below 73°F (23°C).